A list of some of the best Japanese restaurants in Shanghai that do fantastic omakase menus, ones that I frequent and keep going back for more.

 Omakase at Ochiyo is ¥1,280 per person.

-View the venue listing for Ochiyo here.
+View the listing for Ochiyo here.

 Hulu Sushi 葫芦寿司